dhutapratama/docs/queues.md

 <a name="monitoring-your-queues"></a>
 ## Monitoring Your Queues

 If your queue receives a sudden influx of jobs, it could become overwhelmed, leading to a long wait time for jobs to complete.
-If you wish, Laravel can alert you when your queue job count exceeds a specified threshold.
+If you wish, Lets can alert you when your queue job count exceeds a specified threshold.

 To get started, you should schedule the `queue:monitor` command to [run every minute](/docs/{{version}}/scheduling).
 The command accepts the names of the queues you wish to monitor as well as your desired job count threshold: